-A recent survey of households in rural areas shows that households taking loans has increased from 37 to 55 per cent over nearly three decades since late 1980s - when the NGO MFIs began supplying credit to rural areas.
+A recent survey of households in rural areas shows that households taking loans has increased from 37 to 55 per cent over about three decades since late 1980s - when the NGO MFIs began supplying credit in rural areas.
 The financial inclusion has increased faster for the land-poor households (primary target for NGO MFIs), compared to the land owing households.
-For example, in 2013, 60 per cent of land-poor households have accessed credit compared to 48 per cent for households who own land in sizes over 0.5 acres whereas the financial inclusion was almost the same for both groups in 1988.
+For example, in 2013, 60 per cent of land-poor households have accessed credit compared to 48 per cent for households which own land in sizes over 0.5 acres whereas the financial inclusion was almost the same for both groups in 1988.

-As noted before, the most recent data reveals that 55 per cent of rural households accessed credit in

-2013,and 44 per cent of them got credit from commercial banks and NGOs.
+As noted before, the most recent data reveals that 55 per cent of rural households accessed credit in 2013, and 44 per cent of them got credit from commercial banks and NGOs.
 Thus, the financial exclusion still remains high despite rapid expansion of the NGO MFIs.
-The most noteworthy information is that in 2013 only 2.0 per cent of rural households received credit from the commercial banks, although the average size of loan is almost five times higher than the amount provided by the NGOs.
-It indicates that the commercial banks increasingly serve the better-off sections which have access to credits of large amounts.
+The most noteworthy information is that in 2013 only two per cent of rural households received credit from the commercial banks, although the average size of loan is almost five times higher than the amount provided by the NGOs.
+It indicates that the commercial banks increasingly serve the better-off sections whose access is to large amounts of credit.
 Thus a war of words against NGOs alleging that they extract exorbitant interest rate from the poor is not enough to increase financial inclusion.
-Policies should be framed such that government agencies deliver credit to targeted groups of the poor segments.
+Policies should be framed properly so that government agencies can deliver credit to targeted groups of the poor segments.